Whose Leak Is It? DLP When an AI Agent Holds Your OAuth Token

 Why no patch closes it

-My Xero agent has all three by design.
-It reads private financial data — that's the job.
-It ingests untrusted content the moment it touches an invoice PDF, a supplier email, a web page.
-And it can make outbound calls.
-Three legs, every one of them load-bearing, none removable without removing the point of the agent.
-Willison names the protocol directly:
+This can't be patched away, and the reason has a name.
+Simon Willison called it the lethal trifecta in June 2025: an agent that combines access to private data, exposure to untrusted content, and the ability to externally communicate is exploitable, full stop.
+My Xero agent has all three by design — it reads private financial data, ingests untrusted content the moment it touches an invoice PDF or supplier email, and can make outbound calls.
+Three legs, every one load-bearing, none removable without removing the point of the agent.

 The split

-Think about a contractor with a building pass.
-Facilities issues a pass for third-floor work; it opens the main door, the lifts, the third-floor offices — exactly what was approved.
-One afternoon the contractor needs a photocopier, and the only one is in the records room on two.
-The pass works there too, because the access policy was drawn broad, not because anyone specifically decided "contractors may enter records."
+Think about a contractor with a building pass for third-floor work that also, because the policy was drawn broad, opens the records room on two.
 He photographs an open filing cabinet and walks out.
-No alarm.
-The pass was legitimate, his presence authorised, and nothing at the door was watching what left in his pocket.
+No alarm: the pass was legitimate, his presence authorised, and nothing at the door was watching what left in his pocket.
+That sorts cleanly into three duties.

 The operator owns egress.
-This is the half my original model skipped, and it's mine.
-It starts with the one lever I fully control: least-privilege token issuance.
-The official Xero MCP server discloses its bearer-token scope list, and it's broad — roughly twenty distinct scope strings spanning invoices, payments, bank transactions, manual journals, reports, contacts, settings, and payroll (payroll.settings, payroll.employees, payroll.timesheets).
-The README's own Claude Desktop example, meanwhile, narrows the set to three: accounting.invoices accounting.contacts accounting.settings (XeroAPI/xero-mcp-server).
+The half my original model skipped, and it starts with the one lever I fully control: least-privilege token issuance.
+The official Xero MCP server's bearer-token scope list is broad — roughly twenty distinct scope strings spanning invoices, payments, bank transactions, reports, contacts, settings, and payroll (payroll.settings, payroll.employees, payroll.timesheets).
+The README's own Claude Desktop example narrows it to three: accounting.invoices accounting.contacts accounting.settings (XeroAPI/xero-mcp-server).
 Twenty versus three.
-An agent that reconciles invoices has no business holding a token that can read employee payroll, and the difference between those two configurations is one environment variable I set.
+An agent that reconciles invoices has no business holding a token that can read employee payroll, and the difference is one environment variable I set.
+OWASP puts the duty exactly here: execute actions "in the context of that specific user, and with the minimum privileges necessary" (OWASP).

-But I won't pretend scope minimisation is a solution.
-It shrinks the blast radius; it does not close the trifecta.
-A three-scope agent that reads an invoice still reads private data, still ingests untrusted content, still can communicate outward.
-Narrowing scopes makes a successful exfiltration smaller, not impossible.
-The rest of the operator's job — constraining outbound destinations, allow-listing where the agent may send, keeping a human in the loop on writes and sends — is real work in a domain where, as we just established, no tool does it reliably yet.
+But scope minimisation isn't a solution; it shrinks the blast radius without closing the trifecta.
+A three-scope agent that reads an invoice has a tight scope and the data has still left the building.
+The rest of the operator's job — constraining outbound destinations, keeping a human in the loop on writes and sends — is real work in a domain where no tool does it reliably yet.
 Necessary, not sufficient.
-I'd rather say that plainly than sell a checklist that ends in a green tick.

 The part that doesn't split

-That's section 11(3).
-Section 4(3) closes any remaining gap: the organisation "has the same obligation under this Act in respect of personal data processed on its behalf and for its purposes by a data intermediary as if the personal data were processed by the organisation itself."
+From where I sit in Singapore, the PDPA says it as plainly as anywhere.
+An AI agent operating on my behalf is close kin to a data intermediary, and the statute refuses to let the delegation launder responsibility: an organisation "has the same obligation under this Act in respect of personal data processed on its behalf... by a data intermediary as if the personal data were processed by the organisation itself" (sections 4(3) and 11(3)).
 As if you'd processed it yourself.
-There's no door there.

-What makes this bite for agents specifically is something Willison observed about the architecture, almost in passing: "an AI system cannot be held accountable for its actions" (Simon Willison).
-He trusts a friend with his logged-in browser only because social consequences exist if the trust is abused.
-The agent has no such hook.
-It cannot be liable.
-The vendor honoured its contract.
-So when the data leaves, accountability doesn't dissolve — it falls, by elimination and by statute, on the human who granted the token.
+What makes this bite for agents is that, as Willison puts it, "an AI system cannot be held accountable for its actions" (Simon Willison).
+The agent cannot be liable; the vendor honoured its contract.
+So when the data leaves, accountability falls — by elimination and by statute — on the human who granted the token.
+And the gap between that assignment and any governance is wide: Okta found that "while 91% of organizations deploy AI agents, only 10% have a management strategy" (Okta) — exactly the wall most AI agents can't climb to reach production.

 The agent didn't take on any access I didn't already have.
 It took on an exit I'd never once had to think about.